SamiPerttu/fundsp/README.md

 ## Next Steps

 - See if `AudioNode::tick` can be made faster with, e.g., slice iterators.
-- Bring code up to date.
-Make use of the recently stabilized const generics.
-- Implement the block-based, dynamic `AudioUnit` system.
+- Implement the dynamic `AudioUnit` system.
+Complex graph expressions can get cumbersome, so we'd like to have an explicit graph interface there for adding units to a graph and connecting them.

 ## Future